 Next, after we discussed the geographic landscape and the market penetration situation for a different product, let us talk about business models.
 What kind of business models digital financial companies are using in China?

 The first model is the Digital Platform Model.
 The company usually would build a platform.
-The capital of that platform can be from different sources including crowdfunding, YueBao of Alibaba is an example of this.
+The capital of that platform can be from different sources including crowdfunding, Yu’e Bao of Alibaba is an example of this.
 Also, there are other sources providing capital to the platform.
-On the other end, people who need money will apply for a loan to the platform.
+On the other end, people who need money will apply for a loan from the platform.
 For the rural area, it is usually a farmer.
 The platform would then use a computer to judge and approve the application.
 I would like to emphasize that data is the most important resource in this business model.
 The platform would use the data to identify and classify the applicant of their loans.
 The platform couldn’t develop the model used by the computer to approve the application if they don’t have the customer’s data.
 The source of that data can be from previous loan applications also from other sections.
 For example, Alibaba uses its shopping website to collect that data.
 This is the first business model.

 The next model is the P2P model.
 The difference between the P2P model compared with the first one is that the platform only collects funds through crowdfunding.
 And they provide the product information as well as approve loan applications through farmers’ organizations.
 Again, data is very important here.
-The key characteristics of the P2P model are 1.
-The platform land the money through the internet; 2.
-Local entities identify borrowers and guarantee the repayment of that money; 3.
-Local entities can be a farmer organization; 4.
-Income from the interest is shared by the platforms and the local entities.
+The key characteristics of the P2P model are: first, the platform lend the money through the internet; second, local entities identify borrowers and guarantee the repayment of that money; third, local entities can be a farmer organization; fourth, income from the interest is shared by the platforms and the local entities.

 The third model is the supply chain model.
 The supply chain model is quite popular.
 Jd.com uses this model in its operations with the farmers.
 The source of money is the company of that platform.
 And the platform will lend the money to farming-related suppliers.
 Then the suppliers will lend the production tools like seeds and fertilizers to the farmer.
-Famer then will sell their product to repay to the platforms with the harvest benefited from those product tools while making a profit.
+Farmer then will sell their product to repay to the platforms with the harvest benefited from those product tools while making a profit.
 The platform can then collect information from both the suppliers and the farmers directly.
 The platform will collect from the supplier when and how much the supplier lends the production tools to the farmer.
 The money will go through the suppliers but it is borrowed by the farmers.
 From the farmers, they know how many production tools they used to produce the harvest and the cost of those harvests.
 The platform uses the supply chain model to control their risk.
-The key characteristics of the Supply Chain Model are 1.
-The financial institutions provide capital through the supply chain (the supplier); Products produced will be with the required technical standards since they are produced by the production tools from the suppliers.
-3. The financial institutions can monitor the procedure of the production with technology; 4.
-The model relies on Big Data and IT technology.
+The key characteristics of the Supply Chain Model are: first, the financial institutions provide capital through the supply chain (the supplier); second, products produced will be with the required technical standards since they are produced by the production tools from the suppliers., third, the financial institutions can monitor the procedure of the production with technology; forth, the model relies on Big Data and IT technology.